sophiapi-nu26/label-propagation/README.md

    - `maxbeta`: Maximum exponent for q = N^beta (default: 0.0)
    - `iterations`: Number of label propagation rounds (default: 10)
    - `trials`: Number of independent trials to average over (default: 4)
-   - `threads`: Number of OpenMP threads to use (default: system-dependent)

    Example:
    ```bash